kassonlab/gmxapi/docs/install.rst

 if you haven't already.
 For a specific `release version <https://github.com/kassonlab/gmxapi/releases>`_, you can just download a source package.

 ::

     wget https://github.com/kassonlab/gmxapi/archive/v0.0.7.zip
     unzip v0_0_7.zip
     cd gmxapi-v0_0_7

-For a development branch, you should probably clone the repository.
+Alternatively you can clone the repository.
 You may not already have ``git`` installed on your system or you may need to load a module for it on an HPC system, which you will need to do before trying the following.

 ::

     git clone https://github.com/kassonlab/gmxapi.git
     cd gmxapi
-    git checkout devel

 You will need to install some additional dependencies.
 The :file:`requirements.txt` file is provided for convenience.
 Also, note that ``pip`` must be version 10.1 or higher.

 ::

     pip install -r requirements.txt

 Create a ``build`` directory.

 ::

     mkdir build